 Sling is always adding channels to their lineup but here is the latest list of channels available right now:

-Now some of these channels are premium add-ons and you won’t get all of Sling’s channel lineup for 20$ but you can build your package on Sling’s website and you’ll probably keep your overall bill under what you’d pay for cable.
+Now some of these channels are premium add-ons and you won’t get all of Sling’s channel lineup for 20$ but you can choose your options on Sling’s website and you’ll probably keep your overall bill under what you’d pay for cable.
 They have a 7 day free trial so there’s no risk in trying Sling to make sure it’s right for you.

 How Much Does Sling Cost?

-The standard sling package is $20 per month and includes channels like ESPN, AMC, CNN and Comedy Central among others.
+The standard sling option is $20 per month and includes channels like ESPN, AMC, CNN and Comedy Central among others.
 Other packages with more channels are available for an additional fee.

-There are two main Sling Channel packages to choose from: Blue and Orange.
+There are two main Sling Channel options to choose from: Blue and Orange.
 Here’s what Sling Orange Looks like:

 Sling Blue channels look like this: